-The PUD strongly urges all landlords (property owners or property managers) to have a signed Landlord Agreement on file with the utility that will keep electric service from being disconnected during the time when a tenant moves out and another one moves in.
+The NWCPUD strongly urges all landlords (property owners or property managers) to have a signed Landlord Agreement on file with the utility that will keep electric service from being disconnected during the time lapse between when a tenant moves out and another one moves in.

-To be eligible for a Landlord Agreement, the landlord, owner or property manager must have and maintain a good credit rating.
-The agreement will become null and void should any account in the name of the landlord, owner or property manager become past due, a good credit rating is not maintained; upon notification from the landlord/owner or property manager when a property is sold; or by any other written notice.
+To be eligible for a Landlord Agreement, the landlord, owner, or property manager must have and maintain a good credit rating.
+The agreement will become null and void should any of the following occur: